-Description The property comprises a purpose built ground floor flat contained within a four storey tenemental building.
-Accommodation Entrance Hallway, Living Room, Bedroom, Kitchen, Bathroom and Study Room Gross internal floor area (m2) 40 or thereby Neighbourhood and location The property forms part of an established residential area lying to the south west of Edinburgh city centre.
-Surrounding properties are broadly comparable and local facilities and amenities are available nearby.
-Age It is estimated the tenement was constructed around 1890.
-Weather It was dry and clear at the time of inspection.
+Description The subject property comprises a ground floor flat within a four storey block.
+Accommodation Ground Floor: Entrance Hall, Kitchen, Living Room, Two Bedrooms and Bathroom.
+Gross internal floor area (m2) 60 or thereby.
+Neighbourhood and location The subjects are located to the west of Edinburgh where surrounding properties vary in terms of age, style and type.
+Local facilities and amenities can be found within fairly easy reach.
+Age Circa 1960.
+Weather Dry and clear.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Chimney heads appear to be of rendered brick construction.
+The chimney stacks are of rendered masonry construction.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+The roof is of pitched design and overlaid in tiles with a flat section

-Roofing including roof space The roof is of pitched timber construction overlaid with slates incorporating a flat platform presumably clad with bituminous based roofing felt or similar.
+Roofing including roof space noted to the front and rear.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Gutters and downpipes are cast iron.
-Main walls Visually inspected with the aid of binoculars where main waits appropriate.
+Gutters and downpipes are of cast iron construction assumed discharging into mains drainage system.
+Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of traditional solid stone construction.
+The main walls are of cavity brick construction with an external render finish.
+There is evidence of cavity wall insulation.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are replacement timber framed double glazed.
-Access door is timber.
+The windows throughout are of upvc double glazed type.
+The access door is of timber construction.
 External decorations Visually inspected.
-Cast iron rainwater goods and external timbers are painted.
-Conservatories / porches NOT APPLICABLE Communal areas Circulation areas visually inspected.
-There is shared access with other flats and stairwell.
-Secure entry system.
-Garages and permanent outbuildings NOT APPLICABLE Outside areas and boundaries Visually inspected.
-The property benefits from communal garden ground to the rear.
+The external timbers are painted.
+Conservatories / porches Not applicable.
+Communal areas Circulation areas visually inspected.
+Common entrance, stair and landing.
+Garages and permanent outbuildings Not applicable.
+Outside areas and boundaries Visually inspected.
+It is understood the subjects benefit from private garden ground to the front with a communal drying area to the rear.
+Boundaries are predominantly of timber and hedging.
 Ceilings Visually inspected from floor level.
-Ceilings are lath and plaster and plasterboard lined. grant and process and process and missing
+The ceilings appear to be plasterboard lined with some pvc panel finishes within the bathroom.